Yuan Yang

 Yuan Yang (杨缘; born 1990) is a British Labour Party politician, economist and journalist serving as Member of Parliament for Earley and Woodley since 2024.
-Yang is the first Chinese-born Briton to be elected to the UK Parliament, and the second of Chinese ethnicity after Alan Mak.
+Yang is the first mainland Chinese-born Briton MP, and the third of Chinese ethnicity after Alan Mak and Sarah Owen.

 She was formerly the UK-based Europe–China correspondent for the Financial Times.

 Early life and education

-Yang was born in Ningbo in China, growing up in the southwestern Sichuan province.
+Yang was born in Ningbo, Zhejiang, China, growing up in the southwestern Sichuan province.
 She was raised by her maternal grandparents in a work unit (danwei).
 At the age of four, she moved to the north of England with her parents – moving between Manchester and Leeds.
 Yang became "very passionate about writing" as a child, and explained that her passion was "encouraged by my teachers and by a group called The Yorkshire Writing Squad that I joined as a teenager".

 Yang received a bursary to attend the fee-paying Bradford Grammar School, graduating in 2008.
 She studied for a bachelor's degree in Philosophy, Politics and Economics at Balliol College, Oxford, graduating in 2011 with first-class honours.
-She was the sabbatical Women's Officer in the Oxford Student Union.
+She was the sabbatical women's officer in the Oxford Student Union.

 During the 2008 financial crisis, she co-founded Rethinking Economics, a non-profit campaign that Yang described as coming from the belief that "students should be able to choose among different schools of thought" with regards to economics education.
 Yang expressed the hope that the campaign would provide a space for students wanting to address "real world economic issues, broader questions of economic justice and reforming the real economy."

 Yang attended the London School of Economics from 2012–2013, studying for an MSc in economics.
 She studied at Peking University in 2013 as part of a Chinese government sponsored programme.